kaustubhhiware/NotiFyre/README.md

 # Why this
 I had to reinstall Ubuntu quite a number of times thanks to how awesome Windows messed up my laptop.
 This script seeks to help anyone who multi-tasks, or does not constantly check their terminals. [ntfy](https://github.com/dschep/ntfy) wasn't consistent always, so made this.

+# Not working/ Message not displayed
+check if notify-osd is working with this - `notify-send "hi"`

+If no message pops up, it means notify-osd has stopped working.
+Try this - `sudo apt-get --reinstall install libnotify-bin notify-osd` and then try testing.

+For further customization, visit this [link](http://ubuntuhandbook.org/index.php/2014/04/customize-on-screen-notification-ubuntu-1404/)

 Any suggestions?
 Make an issue about it.